mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/hierarchy.rst

 directory as ``my_app.py``.
 This will serve as a mimic of a "real" Python library.

 In this script we'll define a :class:`Character` class and an :func:`inventory` function as follows.
+Populate ``game_library.py`` with the following code.

 .. code-block:: python
-   :caption: Contents of game_library.py:
+   :caption: Contents of game_library.py

    # Note: type annotations are *not* required by hydra-zen